-They rented shoe skates in case you didn’t have your own.
-I think that if you had your own skates the entrance fee was smaller, but I couldn’t afford my own skates back then.
-Parents and other non-skaters could watch from the break area at no charge.
-The skates we used had wooden wheels (Chicago) and was very different from those aggravating metal things meant to be used on sidewalks and city streets.
-I remember having a pair of the street models that mom had bought from Western Auto, a store downtown near the flower shop.
-These skates were meant to clip onto the soles of our shoes.
-Nearly every time I used those things one or the other came loose from my shoes sending me flying and then rolling on the hard street.
-This resulted in painful elbows and knees and sometimes gravel would embed under the skin.
+The roller rink had a place to rent shoe skates in case you didn’t have your own.
+Otherwise there was just a small entrance fee.
+The skates we had to use had wooden wheels and were very different from those aggravating metal things designed to clip on and use outside, on concrete.
+I remember having a pair of the street models that I bought at the Western Auto store downtown.
+They were meant to clip onto the soles of our shoes.
+The clip-on devices allowed us kids to skate on sidewalks, but nearly every time I used those stupid things one or the other would come loose.
+That would send me into a rolling heap on the hard street scrapping my elbows and knees.
 I became very acquainted with every bump in the street, or crack in the sidewalk for that matter.
-Because of the flaws in the street skates, I had met each bump personally and really up close.
-The downtown sidewalks in those days were too crowded with people to make skating safe, so only side streets were used.
-Few of those had sidewalks so we had to try to skate while looking out for traffic.
-In the process I suddenly discovered that skates don’t roll on dirt or grass.
+You see, I had met them personally, really up close.
+The downtown sidewalks in those days were too crowded with people to make skating safe, so only the side streets were used.
+Only a few of those had sidewalks so it was all about us trying to skate while looking out for traffic.
+In the process I discovered that skates don’t roll on dirt or grass.
 Who would have thought?

-The shoe skate rental section of the roller rink had long rows of skates lined up on shelving with the heels facing back.
-Big numbers were painted on the heels to show the size.
-Knowing the size and color needed made it easy for the worker to grab them and transfer them to the counter.
+The shoe skate rental section of the roller rink had long rows of skates lined up on shelving.
 The black ones were for men and the white ones were for the ladies.
 Once or twice they were out of black shoes in my size and I was offered whites.
-Having some pride and being fearful of the remarks I’d get from others, I chose to simply not to skate that night.
-People’s opinions and comments mattered to me since, after all, I was a teenager and I needed to feel I had peer approval.
-I knew I would be ridiculed by fellow males if I was seen sporting around in white shoes.
+Having some pride and fearful of the remarks I’d get from others, I chose to simply not skate that night.
+People’s opinions and comments mattered to me since, after all, I was a teenager.
+Peer acceptance was important.
+I could feel the stare of my fellow males should I be seen sporting around in white shoes.

-Each of the rentals skates had a big rubber disk on the front to be used for stopping.
-That took a little skill, but was soon enough learned.
-Once we had slipped into the skates it was only a short distance to the painted pipe fence that separated the skating floor from the ‘waiting/watching’ area.
+Each of the rentals had the size painted on outside of the heel so they could be quickly identified and traded for the shoes we had worn to the rink.
+By keeping our shoes they were assured we’d return to check out the shoe skates.
+The skates had big rubber disks on the front to be used for stopping.
+That took a little skill but was soon learned.
+Once we had slipped into the rental skates it was only a short distance to the heavy rail fence that separated the skating area.
+The railing was made of up painted steel pipes.
+This also separated the skating floor from the ‘waiting/watching’ area.

-Skating took place in an oval pattern running the length of the hardwood floor.
-Usually the direction was counter-clockwise, but at some point in the night the announcer gave notice of ‘reverse skating.’
-Now that was an unnatural switch for me and took discipline to comply and not fall.
+The skating took place in an oval pattern running the length of the skating floor.
+Usually the direction was counter-clockwise, but at some point into the night the announcer would give notice of ‘reverse skating.’
+Now that was an unnatural switch for me and took discipline to comply.
 The wear on the wooden rollers was such that the shoes wanted to go the normal direction.
-Later, after building up my skill level, I hung out in the middle doing spins, turns, etc., to avoid the awkward kid going the wrong way while fighting for control.
+Later, after building up my skill level, I would hang out in the middle doing spins, turns, etc.

-Beginning skaters were called ‘wall huggers.’
-Those guys and gals tried to move along without falling by holding onto the railing or cinderblock walls.
-Frankly, to make it to the other end without falling was a trick for beginners, and a sometimes bit comical.
+Beginning skaters were ‘wall huggers.’
+Those guys and gals would try to move along without falling by holding themselves up with the railing or cinderblock walls.
+Frankly, to make it to the other end without falling was a trick for some, and I might say, a bit comical.
 The more experienced skaters avoided going anywhere near those walls lest they be tripped by falling bodies.
-The faster folks, usually older teenagers, skated near the very middle.
+The faster folks, usually an older teenager, would skate near the very middle.
 Now, this was a restricted area that was patrolled by a whistle-blowing, very skilled, king-of-the-rink, type of guy.
-They sometimes wore a basketball referee’s striped shirt to identify their importance.
-They had a whistle on a lanyard around their necks they used when they spotted someone breaking a rule, or to warn other skaters of a pileup.
-The referee continually skated in small circles, often backwards, to watch out for safety issues.
-When he saw a collision or pile up of people he immediately went to the rescue, helping the struggling skaters to their feet.
-He stopped any horseplay or ‘whip-line’ skating that could cause harm to others.
+They sometimes wore a basketball referee’s striped shirt while they continually skated in small circles, often backwards, to watch for safety issues for the skaters.
+When he saw a collision or pileup of people he would come to the rescue, helping those struggling people to their feet.
+He would also stop any horseplay or ‘whip-line’ skating that could cause harm to others.
 What a hero!

-As my personal skills improved I learned to do the circles, leaps, and almost always skated backwards around the rink.
-Sometimes I learned new techniques from those ‘kings of the middle.’
-Considering how tall, boney, and skinny I was, it must have looked comical when I ‘showed off.’
-About the time that I really got in the groove, an announcer often would come out with another command.
+As my personal skills improved I learned to do circles, and leaps, and skating backwards around the rink, sometimes learning new techniques from the ‘kings of the middle.’
+Considering how tall, lanky and skinny I was it must have looked comical when I ‘showed off.’
+About the time that I would really get in the groove, so to speak, an announcer would come out with another command.
 “Ladies Only.”
 Well, okay.
 I took my seat and watched the pretty little things go around the course in circles.
-Some were as skillful as me or better, but most traveled with one eye on the wall, one eye on the traffic and somehow a third eye on the floor.
+Some were as skillful as me or even better, but most traveled with one eye on the wall, one eye on the traffic and somehow as a third eye on the floor.
 Well, a good spill was entertaining as long as no one was hurt.

-Skating this way with the vibration of the wheels against the floor invariably raised blisters, even on the feet of the better skaters.
+Skating this way with the vibration of the wheels against the floor would invariably raise blisters, even on the feet of the better skaters.
 A solution was thought to be to wear two pairs of socks.
-I certainly did that and found it did help, but spending too much time on the floor was also rough on the feet.
+I certainly did that and found it did help, but spending too much time on the floor was rough on the feet.
 Worse yet was when it was time to walk back to the rental area to turn in the skates and reclaim my regular shoes.
-My feet were now accustomed to being further from the floor.
-The loss of the skates including their heavy weight made sure I couldn’t walk easily.
-I had lost several inches in height.
-I stepped toward the floor but it wasn’t there to meet me.
+My feet were now so accustomed to the height and weight of the skates so I couldn’t walk easily.
+I had lost a good four or five inches in height.
+I would step toward the floor but it wasn’t there to meet me.
 Wow!
 In time I learned to expect that feeling and actually thought it interesting that my body could be fooled like that.

-Many years later my then teenage daughter was invited to go to a skating party.
-I was asked to attend as one of several accompanying chaperones, so I told her I would go.
-She began to tell me that I really didn’t have to skate because, after all, I could hurt myself and she didn’t want to be embarrassed.
-I didn’t response, but keep my peace and put my rented shoe skates.
-I frankly didn’t know if I was going to remember how to skate.
+Many years later my teenage daughter was invited to go to a skating party.
+I was invited to attend as one of several accompanying parents, so I told her I would go.
+She began to tell me that I really didn’t have to skate because, after all, I could hurt myself.
+When I put the shoes on I frankly didn’t know if I was going to remember how to skate.
 I took one careful tour of the floor and Kendra was amazed that I hadn’t fallen.
 While she was proud, she was still skeptical that I would survive the evening.
-When skating with her, holding hands I decided to try something, so I circled around in front of her and began skating backwards, pulling her along.
+When skating with her holding hands, I decided to try something, so I circled around in front of her and began skating backwards, pulling her along.
 Her eyes were like saucers.
-I showed her that her old dad wasn’t entirely the clumsy man that she had thought.
+I showed her that her old dad wasn’t entirely the clumsy man that she had thought on roller skates.

-I went through the same scenario later with one of my sons, but what I showed him was that dads make a loud noise when they fall!
-Yep, those old skills were forgotten, gone, totally disappeared.
-With egg on my face and several more falls, I took a welcomed seat in the spectator area.
+I went through the same scenario later with one of my sons, but what I showed him was that dad really makes a loud noise when he falls!
+Yep, the skills were forgotten, gone, disappeared.
+With egg on my face after several more falls, I took a welcomed seat in the spectator area.
 Sometimes you just ‘have to give it up!’

-Yes, skating was a big part of my life for a time, and was tons of fun for a lot of us kids.
-Many of my friends spent time at the rink, especially during our early high school years.
-As I mentioned, dating replaced skating when we were upper-classmen, but I still remember those special times going ‘round and round’ in those many sessions at the rink.
+Yes, skating was a big part of my life for a time, and tons of fun.
+Lots of my friends spent time at the rink, especially during our early high school years.
+As I mentioned, dating uprooted the habit, but I still remember.
 Maybe I saw you there.